🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🏦 Ease of Opening Bank Account + 6.0 -- 15 Opening an account is standard but requires a NIE (Foreigner Identity Number) and often significant documentation, which can be a slow process for newcomers.
+🏦 Ease of Opening Bank Account + 5.4 -- 15 Opening a bank account in Spain requires a NIE and proof of residence, which can be bureaucratic but is generally manageable for digital nomads.

 🌍 DIGITAL NOMAD COMMUNITY